OndrejSladky/kmercamel/README.md

 - Encoding the k-mers as integers and using fast prefix/suffix equality checks.
 - Using the Aho-Corasick automaton.

+The versions with k-mer encoding are usually faster, but the versions with Aho-Corasick automaton support arbitrarily large k-mers.

 ## How to install

 First clone the repo: